 Except as stated above with regard to irrevocable authorities1, the authority of an agent is, as a general rule, terminated by the bankruptcy of the principal2.

 Mere formal acts in completion of a transaction already binding on the principal may, however, be performed by the agent under his authority after the principal's bankruptcy3.
-Additionally, the agent and third parties are protected in respect of any property4 or payment received before the commencement of the bankruptcy5 but after the presentation of the petition, in good faith, for value and without notice6 that the petition has been presented; and in respect of
+Additionally, the agent and third parties are protected in respect of any property4 or payment received before the commencement of the bankruptcy5 but after the presentation of the petition, in good faith, for value and without notice6 that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.